redhat-openstack/website/source/troubleshooting/networking.html.md

 From the host where you are attempting to connect to your instance, verify that network traffic is being correctly routed to the compute node in question.

-*   -   Check that you can ping an instance from inside its network namespace
+*   -   Check that you can ping an instance from inside its network namespace.
+FIXME: Add a sample command.
     -   Ensure that the router is correctly created, that the internal subnet and external subnet are attached to it, and that it can route traffic from your IP to the instance IP
-    -   Check the OVS routing table to ensure that it is correctly routing traffic from internal to external
+    -   Check the OVS routing table to ensure that it is correctly routing traffic from internal to external.
+FIXME: Add a sample command.
     -   Verify that br-ex is associated with the physical NIC, and that the virtual router can route traffic to the IP address of the host

 <!-- -->